Abbbyccc/FAC_-Revision-quiz/README.md

 Multiple .then and .catch to catch any error

 #### How would you handle a fetch request that failed to get a response from the server?
+For HTTP errors we can check the response. ok property to see if the request failed and reject the promise ourselves by calling return Promise.

 #### How would you handle a fetch request that received a 404 response from the server?
-or HTTP errors we can check the response. ok property to see if the request failed and reject the promise ourselves by calling return Promise.

 ## HTTP